-We Tried 14 LaCroix Flavors—This Was the Best
+We Tried 14 LaCroix Flavors & This Is the Best

 If you can't resist the sweet, bubbly taste of seltzer, you probably have some strong opinions about what brand and flavor are best.
 Whether you're a lemon-lime purist or you're into the more adventurous berry flavors, you've got no shortage of options to choose from.
 And while everyone has their favorite seltzer brand—some of our tasters confessed preferences for brands like Spindrift and Polar—LaCroix is arguably the most famous one out there.
 So we decided to find the best LaCroix flavor, once and for all.

 Our staff tasted 14 flavors of LaCroix seltzer and ranked them all.
-We didn't get to try the new Limoncello and Pastèque flavors, which launched this year, as they weren't available in our local grocery stores just yet.
+We didn't get to try the new Limoncello and Pastèque flavors, as they weren't available in our local grocery stores just yet.
 But we tried all of the classics, like lemon, lime, and Pamplemousse, aka grapefruit.
 Here's how each Lacroix flavor fared, ranked from worst to best by our team of tasters.

 Smell played a significant role in this taste test, as it affected how our tasters viewed each seltzer.
 If you're drinking LaCroix straight from the can, you might not smell each flavor as much.
 But when you're sipping it from a cup, the scents are very strong with these fruit flavors.
 And while some of them were delicious, our editors weren't fans of the Passionfruit smell.